-4.7.3.
-Comparing Luminescence and C Ages
+4.6.3.
+Comparing Luminescence and 14C Ages

-Both OSL and IRSL luminescence ages of terraces are much younger than C dates from the same terrace.
-This age difference ranges from 5 to 12 C Ka and averages 7 C Ka.
-Sample S051, the highest terrace at 218 m elevation, has the oldest C age (17.06±0.06 C Ka) and a relatively young luminescence age (5.6±0.8 Ka), resulting in the largest age difference measured in this study.
-The age differences between luminescence and C dates are a minimum because calibrated C dates will be somewhat older than the uncalibrated dates given in Table 4.5.
-Even if the weighted mean from the CAM is used as the terrace luminescence age, the age difference is that by assuming that the water content in the upper soil is low over the burial history, the environmental dose rate is overestimated.
+Both OSL and IRSL luminescence ages of terraces are much younger than 14C dates from the same terrace.
+This age difference ranges from 5 to 12 14C Ka and averages 7 14C Ka.
+Sample S051, the highest terrace at 218 m elevation, has the oldest 14C age (17.06±0.06 14C Ka) and a relatively young luminescence age (5.6±0.8 Ka), resulting in the largest age difference measured in this study.
+The age differences between luminescence and 14C dates are a minimum since calibrated 14C dates will be somewhat older than the uncalibrated dates given in Table 4.5.
+Even if the weighted mean from the CAM is used as the terrace luminescence age, the age difference between luminescence and 14C ages is still large.
+One possibility for this large age difference is that by assuming that the water content in the upper soil is low over the burial history, the environmental dose rate is overestimated.
 This would result in underestimated luminescence ages.
-However, even if the soil was continuously saturated with water the dose rate would only decrease by about 20-30%, which cannot account for the factor of 2-3 difference between luminescence and C ages.
+However, even if the soil was continuously saturated with water the dose rate would only decrease by about 20-30%, which cannot account for the factor of 2-3 difference between luminescence and 14C ages.

 Table 4.5.
-Results from luminescence dating of terraces in Taylor Valley compared to C dates.
+Results from luminescence dating of terraces in Taylor Valley compared to 14C dates.
 The number of grains used in luminescence age calculations are given, with the percentage of these grains relative to all grains analyzed in parentheses.
 Weighted skewness of the age distributions are calculated as in Bailey and Arnold (2006).

 The weighted mean and over dispersion age distributions, as well as fading rates (g), are calculated using the CAM.
-All errors are $\pm 1 \sigma$ .
+All errors are \pm 1 σ .